Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 Common jerky temperature issues and fixes:

-• If edges are too dry but center isn't done, your slices aren't uniform thickness
+• If edges are too dry but center isn't done, your slices aren't a uniform thickness

 • When jerky feels "cooked" rather than dried, temperature was too high